New Jersey Emissions Testing

 Emissions testing in New Jersey is required on a regular basis to help the state achieve compliance with the National Clean Air Standards set in 1990.
-Most vehicles require a smog test every two years, and there are various tests based on the vehicle's year, make and model.
-All emissions tests must be performed by authorized technicians who can verify that the vehicle meets or exceeds national environmental health standards.
-Learn more about the New Jersey vehicle inspection process and which cars are exempt from smog tests when you study the information outlined below.
+Most vehicles require a smog test every 2 years, and there are various tests based on the vehicle’s year, make and model.
+Authorized technicians who can verify that the vehicle meets or exceeds national environmental health standards must perform all tests.
+Learn more about the New Jersey vehicle inspection process and which cars are exempt from testing in the sections below.

 New Jersey Emissions and Smog Check Requirements

 The majority of non-commercial light passenger cars and trucks will require an NJ car emission test every other year.
-Cars manufactured since 1996 include an On-Board Diagnostics (OBD) system that simplifies the vehicle inspection process.
+Cars manufactured after 1996 include an Onboard Diagnostics (OBD) system that simplifies the inspection process.
 Most smog tests today utilize OBD systems for a quick computer analysis of any engine-related problems contributing to harmful pollution emissions.
-Smog certification technicians also test the stability and seal of the gas cap to make sure it prevents fumes from leaking into the environment.
+Technicians also test the stability and seal of the gas cap to make sure it prevents fumes from leaking into the environment.

-Drivers must bring their NJ driver license, registration and proof of insurance to the emissions inspection appointment, along with a method of payment for the inspection fees.
-After passing the smog check, drivers will receive a new windshield sticker and a copy of their vehicle inspection report (VIR).
+Drivers must bring their NJ driver license, registration and proof of insurance to their inspection appointment, along with a method of payment for the inspection fees.
+After passing an inspection, drivers will receive a new windshield sticker and a copy of their vehicle inspection report (VIR).

 Smog Check Exemptions in New Jersey

 To qualify for a New Jersey emissions testing exemption on a collector vehicle, visit any MVC agency and purchase a voucher for an exemption sticker.
 The fee for the initial voucher is $25 and it costs $10 to renew.
-You must then take the vehicle to a state vehicle inspection station for an odometer reading verification and obtain an approval letter from the MVC.
+You must then take the vehicle to a state emissions testing station for an odometer reading verification and to obtain an approval letter from the MVC.
 Submit your completed application to:

 Motor Vehicle Commission